amyhupe/amyhupe.co.uk/src/articles/systems-of-harm.md

 description: What I learned from making a podcast about how design systems can perpetuate systemic bias, and how to mitigate that.

 ---
+_This post is based on a talk I gave at this year's [Smashing Conf in Freiburg](https://smashingconf.com/freiburg-2023), I'll add a link to the talk once it's available.

 When we talk about the benefits of design systems, we tend to repeat 3 promises.